integration-os/connections/catalog/destinations/elasticsearch/docs/transformations/header.md

 ## Documentation
 ----

-ElasticSearch is a general purpose, document-based, distributed database.
+ElasticSearch is a distributed, free and open search and analytics engine.

 ### Getting Started